astronomer/cs-tutorial-redshift/README.md

 - [Astro CLI](https://docs.astronomer.io/software/quickstart) or [Astrocloud CLI](https://docs.astronomer.io/astro/install-cli)
 - Accessible Redshift Cluster
+- Account with read/write access to an S3 Bucket
 - Airflow Instance (If you plan on deploying)

 # Steps to Use